Double-bracket algorithm for quantum signal processing without post-selection: Main Results

 We thus see that a large gap $|E_{\Psi}-z_{}|$ reduces the required number of steps $N$.
 Conversely, $N$ diverges when $V_{k}=0$ and $z_{k}=E_{k}$.
 This can intuitively be understood as arising from the fact that the operation $H-E_k I$ acts as an ``annihilation operator".
 If $V_{k}=0$, then the state is an eigenstate and $E_{k}$ corresponds to its eigenvalue, meaning $(H-E_k I)\ket{\Psi} =0$ and so the method breaks down.
 We note that a similar breakdown for eigenstates was observed for a quantum algorithm for ITE using the group commutator unitary in Ref.~\cite{gluza_DB_QITE_2024}.

 \paragraph*{Circuit Depth of DB-QSP.}

 We now proceed to analyze the circuit depth to realize a DB-QSP state that is $\epsilon$-close to the ideal state for a degree-$K$ polynomial.
 We define the circuit depth as the number of Hamiltonian evolution gates and reflection gates to construct quantum circuits for DB-QSP.
-For the analysis, consider the following state constructed by DB-QSP:
+For the analysis, consider the following state constructed by DB-QSP: { } where the intermediate state is recursively constructed as